dnaeon/py-vpoller/docs/installation.rst

 This document walks you through the installation of vPoller.

-There are a number of ways to install vPoller on your system - you could either install vPoller from source from the Github repo or use binary packages.
+There are a number of ways to install vPoller on your system - you could either install vPoller from source from the Github repo, use binary packages or install via ``pip``.

 As of now binary packages of vPoller are only available for `Debian GNU/Linux`_ systems.